 Affiliations & Community Involvement

 Philippe is a member of the Board of Directors of Open to Debate and of Vote Solar’s Leadership Council.
-He is a founding supporter of the independent Speyer Legacy School.
+He is a founding supporter of the independent Speyer Legacy School and a Trustee of Islesboro Island Trust.